Skip to Main Content

 The completion of a data management plan (DMP) will determine whether a version of the data can be shared both for the reasons above and also to fulfil the requirements of a funding body.
 There are two phases to a DMP; the first phase is while you are collecting and analysing your data and the second phase is the long term storage and sharing of your dataset

 This guide is an introduction to RDM and DMPs.
-If you are applying for research funding, then there may be a specific template from the funder which you need to use, but if not there is a DMP template available on the intranet.
+If you are applying for research funding, then there may be a specific template from the funder which you need to use, but if not, the Digital Curation Centre has some examples of DMPs available to view on their website.

 MANTRA